markhunte/Hype_Symbol_Override_Extension/README.md

 <hr>

-**data-elementRef_propertyTag**   : This must match a Parent Symbol's override name.
+**data-elementRef_propertyTag**   : This must match a Parent Symbol's name.

 **style** 						 :  Use the 'style' property name at the beginning if the target property is a native css property.
+Do not use it for Hype 's *setElementProperty* API properties

-**value** 	                     :  This value should be the real css property name ,hype-api property name or property name you wish to target.
+**value** 	                     :  This value should be the real css property name ,hype Hype 's *setElementProperty* API property names or other HTML property name you wish to target.